vehicle-lang/vehicle/CONTRIBUTING.md

 ##### Updating the golden files

 If the output of the Vehicle compiler changes, it is necessary to update the [golden files](./vehicle/tests/golden/) for the compiler tests.

+**Warning**: The following is a destructive action!
+Mistakes may result in faulty tests!

 You can use the option `--test-option="--accept"` to accept the new output of the golden tests, and update the golden files.

-**Warning**: This is a destructive action!
-Mistakes may result in faulty tests!

 The procedure for updating the golden files is: